- Admission Requirements

 A student wishing to take a directed reading course must make arrangements with the professor, and fill out the appropriate form (obtainable from the office).
 More than one directed reading course per degree program requires permission from the Centre.

 The Level One Latin pass is prerequisite to initial registration in the PhD program.
 Since Latin is the foundation of our program, the most important thing for PhD students to do is to pass the Level Two Latin exam as quickly as possible.
 All students are urged to have a try at the Level Two Latin exam on arrival, and to take it again whenever the opportunity presents itself afterwards.
-Students who do not pass the Level Two Latin exam on arrival are enrolled in MST 1001Y, Intermediate Medieval Latin.
+Students who do not pass the Level Two Latin exam on arrival are enrolled in MST 1001Y, Medieval Latin II.

-The Major Field
+The Special Field examination

-The dissertation topic normally arises from the major field.
-The advisory committee assembled for the major field will remain available to advise the student on different aspects of the dissertation, though its membership may change in view of the precise topic chosen.
+The dissertation topic normally arises from the special field.
+The advisory committee assembled for the special field will remain available to advise the student on different aspects of the dissertation, though its membership may change in view of the precise topic chosen.
 A formal dissertation proposal should be worked out by the student in consultation with the advisory committee and submitted to the Centre for approval; details on this process are given in the Dissertation Proposal Guidelines.
 A dissertation must not exceed 90,000 words (i.e., approximately 300 double-spaced pages): students should think of it as the first step in a scholarly career – a demonstration of competence – not the final and exhaustive achievement of a lifetime.

 The Advisory Committee